 (a) death or personal injury caused by negligence;

-8.3 Subject to clause 8.2, the Supplier’s total liability to the Customer shall not exceed the Charge net of VAT for each Contract.
-The Supplier’s total liability includes liability in contract, tort (including negligence), breach of statutory duty, or otherwise, arising under or in connection with the Contract.
+8.2 Subject to clause 8.1, Sapio’s total liability to the Customer shall not exceed an amount equal to 100% of the Charges (net of VAT) paid or payable by the Customer under the Contract in the preceding 12-month period.
+Sapio’s total liability includes liability in contract, tort (including negligence), breach of statutory duty, or otherwise, arising under or in connection with the Contract.

-(a) Subject to clause 8.2, the types of loss listed in clause 8.4(c) are wholly excluded by the parties, but the types of loss and specific losses listed in clause 8.7(d) are not excluded.
+(a) Subject to clause 8.1, the types of loss listed in clause 8.3(c) are wholly excluded by the parties, but the specific losses listed in clause 8.3(d) are not excluded.

-(b) [If any loss falls into one or more of the categories in clause 8.4(c) and also falls into a category, or is specified, in clause 8.4(d), then it is not excluded.
+(b) If any loss falls into one or more of the categories in clause 8.3(c) and is also specified in clause 8.3(d), then it is not excluded.

 (c) The following types of loss are wholly excluded:

-(d) The following types of loss and specific loss are not excluded:
+(d) The following specific losses are not excluded:

-(i) Sums paid by the Customer to the Supplier pursuant to the Contract, in respect of any Services not provided in accordance with the Contract.
+(i) sums paid by the Customer to Sapio pursuant to the Contract, in respect of any Services not provided in accordance with the Contract; and

-(iii) Additional costs of procuring and implementing replacements for, or alternatives to, Services not provided in accordance with the Contract.
-These include [but are not limited to] consultancy costs, additional costs of management time and other personnel costs, and costs of equipment and materials.
+(ii) reasonable additional costs of procuring and implementing replacements for, or alternatives to, Services not provided in accordance with the Contract.

-8.5 The Supplier has given commitments as to compliance of the Services with relevant specifications in clause 3.
-In view of these commitments, the terms implied by sections 3, 4 and 5 of the Supply of Goods and Services Act 1982 are, to the fullest extent permitted by law, excluded from the Contract.
+8.4 Sapio has given commitments as to compliance of the Services with relevant specifications in clause 3.
+In view of these commitments, all other terms, warranties, guarantees and representations relating to the Services (whether express, implied, oral or written) are, to the fullest extent permitted by law, excluded from the Contract.

-8.6 Unless the Customer notifies the Supplier that it intends to make a claim in respect of an event within the notice period, the Supplier shall have no liability for that event.
-The notice period for an event shall start on the day on which the Customer became, or ought reasonably to have become, aware of [the event having occurred OR its having grounds to make a claim in respect of the event] and shall expire [5 business days from that date.
+8.6 Unless the Customer notifies Sapio that it intends to make a claim in respect of an event within the notice period, Sapio shall have no liability for that event.
+The notice period for an event shall start on the day on which the Customer became, or ought reasonably to have become, aware of its having grounds to make a claim in respect of the event and shall expire 12 months from that date.
 The notice must be in writing and must identify the event and the grounds for the claim in reasonable detail.